BlakePeterson54/short-dealer-form/README.md

 Trade show lead-capture landing page built for fast, reliable submissions in a live event environment.

 ## What it is
-A single-page form that captures dealer interest at trade shows via QR code, validates submissions client-side, blocks common spam patterns, and posts clean lead data to a Google Sheet through a Google Apps Script webhook.
+A single-page form designed for QR-code traffic at trade shows.
+It validates inputs client-side, blocks common bot patterns (honeypot), and posts clean lead data to a Google Sheet via a Google Apps Script web app endpoint.

 ## Why it exists
 Trade shows are chaotic.
-This is designed to:
+This is built to:
 - capture leads quickly on mobile
 - minimize submission friction
 - keep data structured and immediately accessible for follow-up

 ## Features
-- **Required fields**: first name, last name, email, phone, ZIP, city, state, business
+- **Required fields:** first name, last name, email, phone, ZIP, city, state, business
-- **Client-side validation**: email format + 10-digit phone normalization
+- **Client-side validation:** basic email format checks + phone digit normalization
-- **Spam prevention**: hidden “website” honeypot field (bots fill it; real users never see it)
+- **Spam prevention:** hidden “website” honeypot field (bots fill it; real users never see it)
-- **Clean payload**: form data is collected via `FormData` → normalized → submitted as JSON
+- **Clean payload:** `FormData` → normalized object → submitted as JSON
-- **Source capture**: stores `location.href` with each submission for traceability
+- **Source capture:** stores `location.href` with each submission for traceability
+- **Demo mode:** if no endpoint is configured, the form “submits” locally and logs the payload to the console

 ## Data flow
 1. User submits the form